 Course Requirements Checklist

-After reading the Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Short Papers (2)
+Short Paper Assignments (2)

-Case Studies (2)
+Case Study Assignments (2)

 The student will assume the role of a sanitation inspector to investigate and evaluate two case studies related to foodborne illness and/or its prevention from a list of cases provided.
 The student will write a minimum of eight pages discussing each case.
 The papers should analyze and explain the scientific aspects of each case and the public health policies and regulations regarding management of the situation created by the case.
-The first case study is due by 11:59 p.m.
-(ET) on Sunday of Module/Week 3.
-The second case study is due by 11:59 p.m.
-(ET) on Sunday of Module/Week 7.